Apochrosi/Modding-Requests/README.md

-23 - resource tag question
+23 - Resource tag question

 What does the newly added resources tag in species classes do?